opnsense/docs/source/manual/how-tos/nginx_tls_auth.rst

 ..
 Warning::

-    Even if this is probably the most secure way to authenticate, a lot of clients do not support it or I may be hard for users to configure it.
+    Even if this is probably the most secure way to authenticate, a lot of clients do not support it.
+It can also be hard for users to configure it.

     This authentication mechanism is recommended for machine to